Abortion is available from some public hospitals, private clinics, community health centres and some doctors in GP clincs.

 Abortion after 24 weeks is legal but is not common.
-Two doctors must agree the termination is appropriate, considering the woman's relevant medical circumstances, and her current and future physical, psychological and social circumstances.
+Two doctors must agree the abortion is appropriate, considering the person's relevant medical situation, and their current and future physical, psychological and social circumstances.

-In 2016, the Public Health and Wellbeing Amendment (Safe Access Zones) Act 2015 was introduced to ensure that women and staff entering or leaving premises providing abortions, can do so safely and privately, without fear or harassment.
-Find out more about safe access legislation.
+In 2016, the Safe Access Zones Act was introduced to ensure anyone entering an abortion service, can do so safely and privately, without fear or harassment.